nicmolina/nicmolina/README.md

 <br/>Work with React.js and Bootstrap;
 <br/>Trying Redux and MaterialUI;
 <br/>Love to try new things in css.
-<br/>- 🔭 I’m currently working with Azure and Gitlab, Github just for self-learning.
+<br/>- 🔭 I’m currently working with BitBucket, Github just for self-learning.
 <br/>Skills: REACT / JS / HTML / CSS